eshaan7/django-rest-durin/docs/source/index.rst

 - Durin provides an option for a logged in user to **remove all tokens** that the server has - forcing him/her to re-authenticate for all API clients.
 - Durin **tokens can be renewed** to get a fresh expiry.
 - Durin provides a :class:`durin.auth.CachedTokenAuthentication` backend as well which uses memoization for faster look ups.
+- Durin provides  **Session-Management**_  features i.e.,
+   - REST view for an authenticated user to get list of sessions (in context of django-rest-durin, this means ``AuthToken`` instances) and revoke a session.
+Useful for pages like "View active browser sessions".
+   - REST view for an authenticated user to get/create/delete token against a pre-defined client.
+Useful for pages like "Get API key" where a user can get an API key to be able to interact directly with your project's RESTful API using cURL or a custom client.

 .. _Django-REST-Framework: http://www.django-rest-framework.org/
 .. _Permission-enforcing: permissions.html
 .. _Rate-Throttling: throttling.html
+.. _Session-Management: views.html#session-management-views

 Index
 -------------------------------